 Phases II and III involve access to customer data and the processing of transactions.
 In Phase II, information on bank accounts and applications for bank products will be made available.
 In Phase III, the open API functions will include bill payment, fund transfer, credit card rewards redemption, loan repayment, etc.

-As the complexity and risk of releasing personal data and transaction data of customers increase, and the technology to support, monitor and secure the open API access is more complex and critical, the timelines to launch Phases II and III are under discussion.
+According to an FSC press release, on 31 December 2020, two TSPs were approved by the FSC to collaborate with certain banks under Phase II.
+For Phase III, it is generally perceived that the complexity and risk of releasing the transaction data of customers involved in this Phase would increase, and therefore the technology to support, monitor and secure the open API access would be more complex and critical.
+For this reason, the timeline to launch Phases III is still under discussion.

 Following the promulgation of these regulations, three applications to set up digital-only banks were filed with the FSC in early 2019, all of which were approved by the FSC on 30 July 2019.
-According to news reports, the digital-only banks expect to receive the operating licence from the FSC by the end of 2020 and, at the inception, will first conduct consumer banking business only.
+According to news reports, two digital-only banks have now received the operating licence from the FSC.

-The FSC has been researching the supervision of digital-only banks as they are about to start operations, focusing on topics such as real-time monitoring of liquidity risk and other important matters of digital banks, as well as the introduction of subtech (supervisory technology) and regtech (regulatory technology) into the supervision and surveillance of digital banks' business activities.
+The FSC has been researching the supervision of digital-only banks, focusing on topics such as real-time monitoring of liquidity risk and other important matters of digital banks, as well as the introduction of suptech (supervisory technology) and regtech (regulatory technology) into the supervision and surveillance of digital banks' business activities.

-However, although cryptocurrencies are not legal tender and are not subject to financial regulations (except for those cryptocurrencies that have the nature of securities, which are known as "security tokens"), Taiwan's amended Money Laundering Control Act (the AML Act), effective from 7 November 2018, has brought cryptocurrency platform operators into the local anti-money laundering (AML) regulatory regime.
-In this regard, it was reported that, according to ex-Chairperson of the FSC Mr Koo, the FSC will regulate AML compliance for cryptocurrency platforms and exchanges under the AML Act after the Executive Yuan (Taiwan's cabinet) officially authorises the FSC as the regulator of AML compliance for cryptocurrency platforms and exchanges.
-However, at the time of writing, the Executive Yuan has not yet granted such authorisation to the FSC, and it is unclear at this stage what requirements the FSC may impose on cryptocurrency platforms and exchanges.
+However, although cryptocurrencies are not legal tender and are not subject to financial regulations (except for those cryptocurrencies that have the nature of securities, which are known as "security tokens"), Taiwan's amended Money Laundering Control Act (the AML Act), effective from 7 November 2018, has brought cryptocurrency platform operators into the local anti-money laundering (AML) regulatory regime, under which the enterprises falling within the designated scope will be subject to the relevant rules applicable to financial institutions under the AML Act.
+On 7 April 2021, Taiwan’s Executive Yuan issued a ruling (AML Ruling) that interpreted the scope of enterprises of “virtual currency platforms and trading business” under the AML Act, which took effect on 1 July 2021.
+The scope described under the AML Ruling covers those entities that engage in the following activities for others:

 Central Bank Digital Currency (CBDC)

-According to public information from the Central Bank, the Central Bank has set up a special task force on the study of CBDC, which is generally considered to be digital New Taiwan Dollar (NTD).
-The CBDC task force has already completed an exploratory project on the feasibility of issuing a "wholesale CBDC" (ie, the CBDC used by financial institutions), with the preliminary observation that a platform built with DLT (distributed ledge technology) does not necessarily perform better than a platform with a centralised system.
+According to publicly available information from the Central Bank, the Central Bank has set up a special task force on the study of CBDC, which is generally considered to be digital NTD.
+The CBDC task force has already completed an exploratory project on the feasibility of issuing a "wholesale CBDC" (ie, CBDC used by financial institutions), with the preliminary observation that a platform built with DLT (distributed ledge technology) does not necessarily perform better than a platform with a centralised system.
 The Central Bank has announced that it started the next-step experiment project on a "retail CBDC" (ie, CBDC for use by the general public) in September 2020, and expects to complete the project in two years.

-As the issuance of CBDC, the digital NTD, will affect people's payment habits (eg, as opposed to payment with cash, credit cards or other payment services rendered by payment service companies), it is generally discussed that the issuance of CBDC might have a material impact on the current banking industry as well as e-payment industry players, so it is suggested that industry participants closely follow the CBDC development as well as the results of the Central Bank's relevant projects.
+As it will affect people's payment habits (eg, as opposed to payment with cash, credit cards or other payment services rendered by payment service companies), it is generally discussed that the issuance of CBDC (the digital NTD) might have a material impact on the current banking industry as well as e-payment industry players, so it is suggested that industry participants should closely follow the CBDC development as well as the results of the Central Bank's relevant projects.